 Our past work found that viewers received a different story depending on which network they chose.
-This has important implications since the nature of information can affect how people act in response to a public health crisis; studies have shown that people had different COVID-19 attitudes and behaviors depending on the outlets that they watched.6 This report hones in on the advertisers supporting these networks.
+Different information can affect how people act in response to a public health crisis; studies have shown that people had different COVID-19 attitudes and behaviors depending on the outlets that they watched.6 This report hones in on the advertisers supporting these networks.